 If you are interested in engaging the EJP Pro Bono team for work, please click here.

-If you have any enquiries relating to the Pro bono team, please contact Christina and Holly at email@example.com.
+If you have any enquiries relating to the Pro Bono team, please contact Rosa Gavey and Lucy Kelly at firstname.lastname@example.org.